heremaps/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 </p></details>

-### 4. Create your Lambda function
+### 5. Create your Lambda function

 We will create a Lambda function called WildRydesStreamProcessor_Location that will be triggered whenever a new record is available in the WildRydes stream.
-Use the provided [index.js](https://github.com/heremaps/devrel-workshops/blob/master/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/Kineses2DynamoDB/index.js) implementation for your function code.
+Use the provided [link to download zip file](https://github.com/heremaps/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/Kineses2DynamoDB/KinessesDB.zip) to implement for your function code.
 Create an environment variable with the key TABLE_NAME and the value UnicornLocation.
 Configure the function to use the WildRydesStreamProcessor_Location role created in the previous section

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>